chef/chef-workstation/www/content/workstation/upgrade_labs.md

 Other issues may require manual intervention and editing.
 Repeat this process for each cookbook that the node consumes.

 ### Copy Data Bags

-If data bags are used on your Chef Server, you will need to to download the data_bags directory `data_bags` directory in your repository.
+If data bags are used on your Chef Infra Server, you will need to download the data_bags directory `data_bags` directory in your repository.
 Note that this command does not support embedded keys in credentials files.
 If you use embedded keys, move the key to a key file.

 ```